vegaprotocol/vegacapsule/templates.md

 ## *types.PostgresProbe*
-Allows to probe Postgres database.
+Allows the user to probe Postgres database.

 ### Fields